All About The Guamuchil Tree (Pithecellobium Dulce)

 - Environment and Soil Condition – the Guamuchil tree may healthily grow in different tropical and subtropical areas.
 It can withstand environments with over 40°C of heat, as well as below 5°C of coolness.
-The soil, however, must be keep from being cold and wet.
+The soil, however, shouldn’t be cold and wet.
 Moreover, the soil must have a ph of 6.6 to 7.5.

-- Deep and well-drained soils are best suited for Guamuchil trees.
-But people can also plant it on rocky limestones, clays, sands, as well as high water-tabled soils.
+- Deep and well-drained soils are appropriate for Guamuchil trees.
+But people can also plant it on rocky limestones, clays, sands, as well as high water-table soils.

 - Sun Exposure and Salinity – a Guamichil tree requires full sun exposure.
 It can tolerate salinity.

-- Spiky Surfaces – the tree’s branches are surrounded by sharp spines and skin-irritating surfaces.
+- Spiky Surfaces – the tree’s branches contain sharp spines and skin-irritating surfaces.

-- Flower Grouping – when planting, the small flowers must be grouped in dense, small, and spherical heads.
+- Flower Grouping – when planting, you need to group the small flowers in dense, small, and spherical heads.
 Each group may comprise of twenty to thirty flowers.
 Each group should also measure 7-12 mm in diameter.

-- Seeds Storage – the seeds may be stored within six months.
-They must also be safeguarded from insects.
+- Seeds Storage – you can store the seeds within six months.
+You also need to safeguard them from insects.

-- Regeneration Control – to prevent plant regeneration, glyphosate can be put on stumps.
-Herbicide may also be applied.
+- Regeneration Control – to prevent plant regeneration, you can put glyphosate on stumps.
+You may also use herbicide.
 This can control seedlings and small plants.

 - Pests and Diseases – though usually negligible, diseases can infect leaf spots.
-Pests can also cause defoliation.
-The thornbug is an example of a common plant insect.
+Finally, pests can also cause defoliation.
+The thorn bug is an example of a common plant insect.

-The Guamuchil tree is a relatively easy-to-cultivate and fast-growing plant.
+Finally, the Guamuchil tree is a relatively easy-to-cultivate and fast-growing plant.
 The plant has also shown several nutritional and medicinal effects.
 Gardeners, however, should be cautious of its spiny surfaces.
-Consumers should also be aware of its negative effects and be properly guided on how to use it safely.
+Consumers should also be aware of its negative effects and know how to use it safely.